mozillazg/pypy/pypy/doc/garbage_collection.rst

   considerably speed up minor collections, because we then only have to scan 128 entries of the array instead of all of them.

-- As usual, we need special care about weak references, and objects with finalizers.
-Weak references are allocated in the nursery, and if they survive they move to the old stage, as usual for all objects; the difference is that the reference they contain must either follow the object, or be set to NULL if the object dies.
-And the objects with finalizers, considered rare enough, are immediately allocated old to simplify the design.
-In particular their ``__del__`` method can only be called just after a major collection.
+- As usual, we need special care about weak references.
+Weak reference objects are allocated in the nursery, and if they survive they move to the old stage, as usual for all objects; the difference is that the reference they contain must either follow the referenced object, or be set to NULL if the object dies.
+After a major collection the referenced object cannot move, but the pointer still needs to be checked and set to NULL if it dies.

 - The objects move once only, so we can use a trick to implement id() and hash().
 If the object is not in the nursery, it won't move any